Getting angry because you can’t find out how to use your WD My Passport on a Mac? Or

 - Understand what connections you have on your Mac

-- Once Plugged In
+- Once You’ve Plugged In Your WD My Passport for Mac

 - Decide what you would like to use your My Passport drive for on your Mac